 This guide will help you or a loved one struggling with substance abuse find the necessary information for treatment, types of facility, and payment options.
 This guide also provides valuable information about the dangers of substance abuse in Vermont.
 With knowledge and persistence, we can heal your substance addiction and offer you and your family peace of mind.

-Withdrawal Treatment Options in Vermont
+Drug and Alcohol Rehab Options in Vermont

 To break free from substance abuse, the mind and the body must be prepared before long-term counseling.
 The first step in this journey is detoxification.
 During this process, the addictive substance is removed from the body.
 This process can be stressful and painful for the patient.
 However, this process is essential to prepare the patient for long-term recovery.
 Detox takes place in a safe environment such as a hospital or a treatment facility.